Free FAFSA Guide

 For example, grandparent-owned 529 plans are not reported as an asset on the FAFSA, but any distributions from a grandparent-owned 529 plan will be reported as untaxed income to the beneficiary (you, the student) on next year’s FAFSA.
 This can have an impact on eligibility for need-based aid, as student taxable and untaxable income can reduce aid by up to half of the amount of the distribution.

-Workarounds include waiting until your senior year in college to take a distribution (assuming that you will not be enrolling in graduate or professional school) and changing the account owner to your or your parents.
+You can wait until your senior year in college to take a distribution (assuming that you will not be enrolling in graduate or professional school) and changing the account owner to your or your parents.
 (Distributions from a college savings plan you or your parents own are ignored on the FAFSA.
 Such college savings plans are reported as parent assets on the FAFSA, but the reduction in aid eligibility is minimal.)

 Before paying down debt, you (and/or your parents) should save 6-9 months of salary in an emergency fund.
 The emergency fund might be used to cover living expenses if you or your parents lose your jobs or to cover other unforeseen expenses, such as home and car repairs and/or medical expenses.

-Good Strategy: Accelerate Necessary Expenses
+Accelerate Necessary Expenses

 Cars, computers, furniture, books, boats, appliances, clothing, and other personal property are not reported as assets on the FAFSA.
 Home maintenance expenses are also not reported as assets on the FAFSA, since the net worth of the family’s principal place of residence is not reported as an asset.